Param-Harrison/PythonML/README.md

 # PythonML
+Me following the Practical Machine Learning Tutorial with Python Introduction.
+Includes hand-coding ML algorithms.
-Me following the Practical Machine Learning Tutorial with Python Introduction The author is using Python 3 but I'm following the course in Python 2.7.
+The author is using Python 3 but I'm following the course in Python 2.7.

-42 lessons
+42 lessons in total.

 https://pythonprogramming.net/machine-learning-tutorial-python-introduction/